dipan-ck/DSA-preparation/timeComplexity.md

 }
 ```
 ## O(log n) - Logarithmic Time
+O(log n) refers to the time complexity of an algorithm that grows logarithmically with the size of the input.
+It means that as the input size (n) increases, the number of operations required grows at a much slower rate compared to linear time complexity (O(n)) or quadratic time complexity (O(n²)).

+In simple terms, an algorithm with O(log n) complexity means that each step or operation reduces the problem size by a constant factor (typically halving the size), so the number of steps required to solve the problem increases slowly as the input size grows.
 ### Understanding Logarithm:
 A logarithm is just a way to figure out how many times you need to multiply a number (called the base) by itself to reach another number.
 ### Simple Example: